mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/LSBW_mechanical.rst

     :align: center
     :alt: Lower Steer By Wire Assembly Step T3

-Step T4: Press fit the "sleeve front" and "sleeve back," both 3D printed, STL coming soon, from either end of the shaft, so each is flush with the tie_rod_turners.
+Step T4: Press fit the "sleeve front" and "sleeve back," both 3D printed, ACTUALLY MACHINED!!
+STL coming soon, from either end of the shaft, so each is flush with the tie_rod_turners.

-Step T5: Attain four parts: two copies of "deep groove bearing" (purchased, link coming soon), and two copies of "bearing mount," a custom metal part.
+Step T5: Attain four parts: two copies of "deep groove bearing" (purchased, link coming soon), and two copies of "bearing mount," a custom metal part (E_Draw coming soon).
 Then press fit the bearings into the bearing mounts, separately.

 Step T6: Press fit the bearing pockets around the welded shalf, until they're touching the 3d printed sleeves.